hsingh23/franken-server/README.md

 # franken-server
-A koa server that loads routes from a yaml file and execs and evals commands for maximum justice
+A koa server that loads routes from a yaml file with string interpolation.
+Execs and evals

+commands for maximum justice.
+It is best used for wrapping apis (to support cors call, or transform the data, or return jsonp), command and control, and rapidly prototyping an idea.

+After an initial run with config.yaml, you should look at app.js to see how things a hooked up.
+Install packages that do what you want.
+Modify the Dockerfile.

 Try it: